sph-mn/nihongo/readme.md

 * unicode kanji to radical mapping from [ocornut](https://gist.github.com/ocornut/18844be7446b63d936e4fab8fb5e6e01)

 # technical
-* the code uses javascript, nodejs and its package manager npm. the code is actually written in [coffeescript](http://coffeescript.org), and note that this is basically only javascript written with less code
+* the code uses javascript, nodejs and its package manager npm. the code is actually written in [coffeescript](http://coffeescript.org), and note that this is just javascript written with less code
 * how to recreate the csv file
   * initialise the development environment once with "npm install" to install dependencies
   * execute `npm run compile`. if the coffee command is not found, then `./node_modules/coffee-script/bin/coffee js/create-csv-file.coffee` might work instead
   * see the top of the code file for configuration options
 * to create a csv file with extra features, see js/create-csv-file-with-extras.coffee for configuration and execute this file with the coffee command as for the standard csv file
 * good to know regarding unicode: kanji components and kanji that look exactly the same exist at multiple separate codepoints. see [wikipedia: kangxi radical unicode](https://en.wikipedia.org/wiki/Kangxi_radical#Unicode)
+* kanji-viewer.html is built from html/template.html and js/create-kanji-viewer.coffee and requires the kanji directory from [kanjivg](https://github.com/KanjiVG/kanjivg) to have been downloaded and its path configured in the coffee file